3 Days of Coastal Adventure on a Budget in Jacksonville

 Day 3: Fun for the Family is Calling

-Looking for the hometown favorite where locals go for breakfast?
+Looking for a hometown favorite where locals go for breakfast?
 Head uptown to Kettle Diner, just one place where you can enjoy a hearty meal for a reasonable price.
-Its menu includes omelets, breakfast burritos and French toast, and breakfast starts at 6 a.m.
-An early start to your day is important (okay, sleep in until 8 a.m.).
+The menu includes omelets, breakfast burritos, French toast and more.

-Built in the early 1940s, Marine Corps Base Camp Lejeune uses much of the coastline in Jacksonville to train and practice amphibious landings.
-But the ocean, rivers, and creeks also welcome kayakers and canoeists, especially early in the day when the air is cool and boat traffic is light.
+A little background on your day ahead: Built in the early 1940s, Marine Corps Base Camp Lejeune uses much of the coastline in Jacksonville to train and practice amphibious landings.
+But the ocean, rivers and creeks also welcome kayakers and canoeists, especially early in the day when the air is cool.

-Mission BBQ is standing room only at noon, when the national anthem is played as a daily salute to country, military and first responders.
-It’s serious about barbecue too.
-While its brisket sandwich is a popular lunch choice, you can order smoked chicken, pork or turkey.
-If you can’t decide, ask your server for the sampler and create your own combos with sauces from around the country.
+After you’ve paddled up an appetite, head to Mission BBQ for lunch when the national anthem is played as a daily salute to country, military and first responders.
+Mission is serious about barbecue too.
+While the brisket sandwich is a popular choice, you can order smoked chicken, pork or turkey.
+If you can’t decide, ask for the sampler and create your own combos with sauces from around the country.

 The family can’t leave Jacksonville without some souvenirs.
-Choose from plenty at shops inside Jacksonville Mall and along Western Boulevard.
+Find plenty of options at shops inside Jacksonville Mall and along Western Boulevard.
 Save time for Saigon Sam’s Military Surplus, where you’ll find outdoor gear and clothing.

 Mike's Farm